 - Activate the yeast: Heat some milk, then add the yeast and sugar and mix it together.
 Let it sit for 10 minutes until it looks frothy (photo 2).

 - Combine the butter and dry ingredients: Take the butter from the freezer and add the flour, remaining sugar and salt.
-Give it a light toss to coat (photo 3), then use a pastry blender or your finger tips to work the butter into the flour until you have just small pieces about the size of lentils (photo 4).
+Give it a light toss to coat (photo 3), then use a pastry cutter or your finger tips to work the butter into the flour until you have just small pieces about the size of lentils (photo 4).

 - Add the wet ingredients: Add the yeast mixture (photo 5), remaining milk and egg to the butter and flour and stir together to a rough and sticky dough (photo 6).
 Chill 8 hours or overnight.